BjoernBoss/arger/README.md

 *	Note: for information, defaults to false and will only be printed for the level it was defined at */ arger::Reach(bool allChildren);

-/* add the group/option/information to the corresponding reference groups (each group can consist of multiple
-*	objects), which allows them all to be linked to other objects in a single go, as a combined group */ arger::PartOf(std::initializer_list<arger::Ref> refs);

-/* add usage-constraints to let the corresponding object only be used by groups, which add
+/* add usage-constraints to let the corresponding object only be used by groups, which link
-*	them as links (by default the config/group, in which the object is defined, can use it)
+*	to them (by default the config/group, in which the object is defined, can use it)
+*	Note: groups/information/config/options can all be part of the same group, the links are only created
+*		between [config/group] <-> [information/options] within the group
-*	Note: for information, prints the information on the help page of the given groups (and children, depending on the defined reach)
+*	Note: for information, prints the information on the help page of the given groups (and children,
+*		depending on the defined reach)
-*	Note: for options, allows the option only to be used for the group and any children
+*	Note: for options, allows the option only to be used for the group and any children */ arger::PartOf(std::initializer_list<arger::Ref> refs);
-*	Note: direction of linking is irrelevant (i.e. add group to ref-group and link to option, or vice versa) */ arger::Link(std::initializer_list<arger::Ref> refs);

-/* for convenience: same as normal linking, except that it can only be
-*	used by groups to be linked to options, and referencing them by name */ arger::LinkOption(std::initializer_list<std::wstring> options);
 ```

 ## Common Command Line Mode